Dynamical Boson Stars: Varieties of boson stars

 Although bosons in the same state are indistinguishable, it is possible to construct non-trivial configurations with bosons in different excited states.
 A system of bosons in $P$ different states that only interact with each other gravitationally can be described by the following Lagrangian density

 where $\phi^{(n)}$ is the particular complex scalar field representing the bosons in the $n$-state with $n-1$ nodes.
-The equations of motion are very similar to the standard ones described in Section~\ref{subsection:lagrangian}, with two peculiarities: (i)~there are $n$ independent KG equations (i.e., one for each state) and (ii)~the stress-energy tensor is now the sum of contributions from each mode.
+Although originally called multi-state, the notation used here would refer to them as $n$-boson stars, a subset of multi-field BSs in different $n$-states.
+The equations of motion are very similar to the standard ones described in Sect.~\ref{subsection:lagrangian}, with two peculiarities: (i)~there are $n$ independent KG equations (i.e., one for each state) and (ii)~the stress-energy tensor is now the sum of contributions from each mode.
 Equilibrium configurations for this system were found in \cite{2010PhRvD..81d4031B}.

-In the simplest case of a multi-state boson, one has the ground state and the first excited state.
-Such configurations are stable if the number of particles in the ground state is larger than the number of particles in the excited state~\cite{2010PhRvD..81d4031B, alicthesis}
+In the simplest case of a multi-field boson, one has the ground state and the first excited state.
+Such configurations are stable if the number of particles in the ground state is larger than the number of particles in the excited state \citep{2010PhRvD..81d4031B, alicthesis}

-This result can be understood as the ground state deepens the gravitational potential of the excited state, and thereby stabilizing it.
-Unstable configurations migrate to a stable one via a flip-flop of the modes; the excited state decays, while the ground jumps to the first exited state, so that the condition~(\ref{condition_stability_MSBS}) is satisfied.
-An example of this behaviour can be observed in Figure~\ref{fig:msbs_evolution}.
+This result can be understood as the ground state deepening the gravitational potential of the excited state, thereby stabilizing it.
+Unstable configurations migrate to a stable one via a flip-flop of the modes; the excited state decays, while the ground state jumps to the first exited state, so that the condition~(\ref{condition_stability_MSBS}) is satisfied.
+An example of this behavior can be observed in Fig.~\ref{fig:msbs_evolution}.